Lending and taking security in Finland: overview

 Common forms of security

-A pledge of a receivable is perfected by an irrevocable notice from the borrower to the account debtor, notifying the debtor of the pledge and instructing him to make payments either:
+A pledge of claims and receivables is created by the execution and delivery of a pledge agreement.
+It is perfected by notice to the debtor, instructing him to make payments to the pledgee.

 Common forms of security